RandyKnapp/ValheimMods/EpicLoot/info.md

   * **Requirements:** A set of requirements.
     * **Flags:** A set of predefined flags to check certain weapon properties.
 The list of flags is: `NoRoll, ExclusiveSelf, ItemHasPhysicalDamage, ItemHasElementalDamage, ItemUsesDurability, ItemHasNegativeMovementSpeedModifier, ItemHasBlockPower, ItemHasParryPower, ItemHasArmor, ItemHasBackstabBonus, ItemUsesStaminaOnAttack`
     * **ExclusiveEffectTypes:** This effect may not be rolled on an item that has already rolled on of these effects
     * **AllowedItemTypes:** This effect may only be rolled on items of a the types in this list.
 When this list is empty, this is usually done because this is a special effect type added programmatically  or currently not allowed to roll.
+Options are: `ItemDrop+ItemData+ItemType[]`
-    * **AllowedRarities:** This effect may only be rolled on an item of one of these rarities
+    * **AllowedRarities:** This effect may only be rolled on an item of one of these rarities.
+Options are: `Helmet, Chest, Legs, Shoulder, Utility, Bow, OneHandedWeapon, TwoHandedWeapon, Shield, Tool, Torch`
+    * **AllowedSkillTypes:** This effect may only be rolled on an item that uses one of these skill types.
+Options are: `Skills+SkillType[]`
     * **AllowedItemNames:** This effect may only be rolled on an item with one of these names.
 Use the unlocalized shared name, i.e.: `$item_sword_iron`
     * **CustomFlags:** A set of any arbitrary strings for future use
   * **Value Per Rarity:** This effect may only be rolled on items of a rarity included in this table.
 The value is rolled using a linear distribution between Min and Max and divisible by the Increment.